nens/G4AW-lizard-client/README.md

 $ yarn run extract
 ```

-Enabling translation in a component can be done by marking them as translation strings using t():
+Enabling translation in a React component can be done by marking them as translation strings using the t() HOC:

 ```js
 import React, { Component, PropTypes } from "react";